Understanding X-rays (cont.)

 - Nuclear shipyard workers were much healthier than non-nuclear shipyard workers.
 Evidence for health benefits from low-dose rate radiation comes from the nuclear shipyard workers study (NSWS) over a decade ago.
 This DOE-sponsored study found that 28,000 nuclear shipyard workers with the highest cumulative doses had significantly less cancer than 32,500 job-matched and age-matched controls.
 The low death rate from all causes for the nuclear workers was statistically very significant.
 Nuclear workers had a death rate 24% (16 standard deviations) lower than the unexposed control group.

 - Radon in mines increases lung cancer.
 (Radon is a radioactive gas found naturally in soil.)
 Uranium miners had a higher incidence of lung cancer from the high concentrations of radon in underground mines.
-This was the basis for the Environmental Protection Agency (EPA) to estimate that high levels of radon in homes cause thousands of lung cancer deaths each year in the
+This was the basis for the Environmental Protection Agency (EPA) to estimate that high levels of radon in homes cause thousands of lung cancer deaths each year in the U.S.

 Must Read Articles Related to Understanding X-rays